mkordas/twitty/README.md

 Please write your solution in a language you feel confident in, provided there is an easy option to build it and run it on macOS/Linux.

-Please take your time to come up with a solution you like.
 We appreciate people have day jobs and other commitments, so please let us know if you need more time!

 Please do not publish your solution, for example on your blog or source control site.